fgilde/MudBlazor.Extensions/README.md

 #### Change Log
+ - 1.7.25 DialogOptions can now set as Default for all dialogs where no explicit options are used
  - 1.7.24 Allow converting any IDialogReference to an `IMudExDialogReference<TComponent>` with Extension method AsMudExDialogReference.
 With this reference, the inner dialog component is type safe accessable
  - 1.7.23 New small dialogService extension method `ShowInformationAsync`
  - 1.7.22 New small dialogService extension method `PromptAsync`